wwarby/pacemaker/README.md

 download and try it out, but be warned - it has had insufficient real world testing yet so if it crashes your watch during a race, don't blame me.

+## Known Issues
+- Some devices such as vivoactive 3 do not provide a running power value (it looks like it should do so when paired with an external power meter device like Stryd, but I can't tell for sure).
+On unsupported devices, the power value will show as zero.

 ## Supported Devices
 - Approach S60
 - D2 Charlie